 I spoke to one senior Peer who had had experience of Charity work and overseeing of the Government's Charity budget.
-He stated that it was very unusual to hear of a Charity that had not sought out any Government funding, and that was laudable as we represented a true charity with every penny taken going to the cause."
+He stated that it was very unusual to hear of a Charity that had not sought out any Government funding, and that was laudable as we represented a true charity with every penny taken going to the cause.

-On behalf of the committee and all the volunteers that make Ride to the Wall such a special and moving event I would like to thank you all for your continued support.
-I look forward to seeing you at the cheque presentation at the NMA on 25th June, and then at Ride To The Wall on 1st October 2016.
+On behalf of the Directors, Trustees, Committee and all the volunteers that make Ride To The Wall such a special and moving event, I would like to thank you all for your continued support and look forward to seeing you at the cheque presentation at the NMA on 25th June, and then at Ride To The Wall on 1st October 2016.